-Graduates of Brevard College majoring in Criminal Justice, English, Environmental Studies, History, and Religious Studies have found a Pre-Law minor helpful in gaining entrance to law schools.
+Graduates of Brevard College majoring in Business, Criminal Justice, English, Environmental Studies, History, Philosophy, and Wilderness Leadership have found a Pre-Law minor helpful in gaining entrance to law schools.
 According to a survey of law schools, students should have studied communication, American government, legal history, diversity and public policy, international policy, critical thinking and ethics.
 As many of the following courses as possible should be taken within the core curriculum requirements.
-The internship or teaching assistantship is required during the junior year, and an LSAT preparation course (taken online or through another sponsoring institution) is recommended during the senior year.
+The internship or teaching assistantship is recommended during the junior year, and an LSAT preparation course (taken online or through another sponsoring institution) is recommended during the senior year.